Render to Texture

 With V2.7, we are pushing SketchUp rendering one step further, and embedding rendered images directly into the model itself, displaying your beutiful renders as textures applied to the model geometry itself!
 The Render-to-Texture tool uses the same renderer, the same materials, and the same lighting to produce great photo-realistic results and then turns around and puts that render directly onto the model.

 Render to Texture is a powerful tool that, by capturing the natural light and shadows of your scene, can bring extraordinary realism to your scene.
 Indirect lighting, soft shadows, colored shadows through glass are all real-life cues that help us understand a three-dimensional scene.
-By bringing those effects into your SketchUp models, you will be able to present your designs with unprecedented realism, all while still being able to freely navigate your scene!
+By bringing those effects into your SketchUp models, you will be able to present your designs with unprecedented realism, all while still being able to freely navigate your scene with native SketchUp tools!

 As with any tool, the quality of your results depend on your knowledge and understanding of how to use the tool, and then the skillful application of that knowledge.
 This tutorial will walk you through the basics of how to use the Render-to-Texture tool (RTT for short) and then present you with ways to get the most out of it.
 We will step through some basic SketchUp scenes (included in the links below) so you can try it for yourself.